Biography

 He has appeared on Channel 5’s ‘Milkshake’ coaching presenter Naomi Wilkinson to conduct and was a first round judge on BBC2’s ‘Classical Star’.

-Under his leadership, he has also established the Kew Wind Orchestra as one of Britain’s leading amateur wind ensembles winning multiple national and international awards.
-Spencer is also manager of the professional ensemble Pioneer Brass.
+Under his leadership, he established the Kew Wind Orchestra as one of Britain’s leading amateur wind ensembles winning multiple national and international awards.

-Spencer’s musical career has taken him around the world and he has conducted in the UK’s major concert halls including the Royal Albert Hall, Royal Festival Hall and the Barbican.
+Spencer’s musical career has taken him around the world and he has conducted in the UK’s major concert halls including the Royal Albert Hall, Royal Festival Hall, Symphony Hall, Cadogan Hall and the Barbican.

 His impressive musical achievements also include appearances for BBC Radio 2, the Jo Brand Show, Channel 4’s Big Breakfast, the German Orchestra Philharmonie Der Nationen and South Africa’s Capetown Philharmonic.